-Daniil Trifonov, a 21 year-old artist supported by great names such as Valery Gergiev or Martha Argerich, was revealed between 2010 and 2011 by three of the most prestigious international competitions: after being awarded 3rd prize at the Chopin International Piano Competition in Warsaw, he won 1st prize at the Rubinstein Competition in Tel Aviv and 1st prize at the Tchaikovsky Competition in Moscow.
-This concert, which was originally broadcast live on medici.tv, was the occasion for the internet community to discover him in Prokofiev's First Concerto.
-To open and close this programme, Valery Gergiev also conducted the Mariinsky Theatre Orchestra in the two most popular symphonies by the Russian composer: the 1st Symphony, written in the mid 1910s, and the 5th Symphony (1944-45).
+Mentored by musicians including Gergiev and Martha Argerich, Trifonov had exploded onto the international scene in 2010 and 2011: after being awarded Third prize at the Chopin International Piano Competition in Warsaw, he won First prize at the Rubinstein Competition in Tel Aviv and the Grand Prix at the Tchaikovsky Competition in Moscow.
+In this concert, he performs Prokofiev's First Piano Concerto.
+Gergiev opens and closes the concert with the composer’s two most popular symphonies: the First Symphony, written in the mid-1910s, and the Fifth Symphony (1944-45).

 This concert was broadcast live on medici.tv.

 Movie director : Sébastien Glas

-Playlists : Valery Gergiev in Moscow, Russian music, Young talents only, The Very Best of medici.tv, Valery Gergiev conducts Prokofiev, The musical life in USRR, Russian Piano, The Piano Masters, from Rubinstein to Trifonov, Daniil Trifonov: Portrait and Concerts, The most watched symphonic concerts of 2015 on medici.tv
+Playlists : Valery Gergiev in Moscow, Russian music, Young Talents Only, The Very Best of medici.tv, Valery Gergiev conducts Prokofiev, The musical life in USRR, Russian Piano, The Piano Masters, from Rubinstein to Trifonov, Daniil Trifonov: Portrait and Concerts, The most watched symphonic concerts of 2015 on medici.tv

 Musical period : Music from the 20th century